Showndarya/SPCC/README.md

 # System Programming and Compiler Construction Programs
 ------------------------------------------

-This repository contains some of the programs written for the course **System Programming and Compiler Construction** in **java :computer:**
+This repository contains some of the programs written for the course **System Programming and Compiler Construction** in **Java :computer:**

 ## Contents
 ------------------------------------------